MentatInnovations/datastream.io/README.md

     docker-compose down

 Keep in mind that docker-compose commands need to be run in the directory where the docker-compose.yaml file resides (e.g. dsio-env/src/dsio/examples)

-### Examples

-You can use the example csv datasets or provide your own.
-If the dataset includes a time dimension, dsio will attempt to detect it automatically.
-Alternatively, you can use the `--timefield` argument to manually configure the field that designates the time dimension.
-If no such field exists, dsio will assume the data is a time series starting from now with 1sec intervals between samples.

-    dsio data/cardata_sample.csv

-The above command will load the cardata sample csv and will use the default Gaussian1D anomaly detector to apply scores on every numeric column.
-Then it will generate an appropriate Bokeh dashboard and restream the data.
-A browser window should open that will point to the generated dashboard.

-In order to restream to an Elasticsearch instance that you're running locally and generate a Kibana dashboard you can use the `--es-uri` and `--kibana-uri` arguments.

-    dsio --es-uri http://localhost:9200/ --kibana-uri http://localhost:5601/app/kibana data/cardata_sample.csv

-You can experiment with different datasets and anomaly detectors.
-E.g.

-    dsio --detector percentile1d data/kddup_sample.csv

-You can select specific columns using the `--sensors` argument and you can increase or decrease the streaming speed using the `--speed` argument.

-    dsio --sensors accelerator_pedal_position engine_speed --detector gaussian1d --speed 5 data/cardata_sample.csv

 ### Defining your own anomaly detectors